YodasMyDad/ZauberCMS/Notes.md

 IMPORTANT!!
 DO NOT WORRY ABOUT UI/UX!!!
 JUST MAKE WORK, THIS IS A POC!

-Add ContentViews to the Content or ContentType?
-Then use that to render front end views (Think about this) Move ContentTypeProperty & ContentValue to EF Core as string too big to save Lists Create datatypes so we can have settings (See below), link to ContentTypeProperty Style the admin similar to Umbraco
 Create a simple front end site with nav and style (Will need to create API for getting data etc...)
+Move ContentTypeProperty & ContentValue to EF Core as string too big to save Lists Create datatypes so we can have settings (See below), link to ContentTypeProperty Style the admin similar to Umbraco

 ### Structure